 What is an FTE and How Do You Calculate Full-Time Equivalency?

 One of the most common yet often perplexing compliance concerns HR teams encounter is calculating FTE, or full-time equivalency.
-From what it is and why it's used to how to calculate the number, find out everything you need to know about FTE.
+From what it is and why it's used to how to calculate the number, find out everything you need to know about how to calculate FTEs.

 What Does FTE Stand for and Why Do Employers Use It?

 Companies find FTE useful for a few main reasons, including:

 - Determining Employee Workload: The FTE proves a reliable indicator for how over or underworked a team member is during a given period of time.
 For example, if an organization employs a worker who has been hired to work for approximately 60 hours and they work all of those 60 hours, they will be at 1.0 FTE.
 However, if that same employee is working 90-hour weeks, their FTE will be 1.5.

 - Tracking Organization Costs: If a company bills clients, or pays out overtime, identifying teammates’ full-time equivalency helps identify and track organizational costs.